sdondley/ClimateChangeChat/notes/current-notes.md

     * some hacks offered in thread as possible solutions
 #### What is good acting?
 * https://www.youtube.com/watch?v=opHii8PBrQU&t=3s
 * an amateur, non-actor's take
-    * why am I watching this?
+    * so why am I watching this?
+        * clickbait works
 #### On the term "note stream"
 * I never heard the term before thinking of it tonight
 * apparently it's a product from Microsoft